 Why Is the 4 Percent Rule so Popular?

-A 1994 study by financial advisor Bill Bengen showed that the principal investment of retirees who withdrew 4 percent from their portfolio each year, stayed mostly intact.
+A 1994 study by financial adviser Bill Bengen showed that the principal investment of retirees who withdrew 4 percent from their portfolio each year stayed mostly intact.
 By keeping a conservative portfolio that produced enough yearly returns, they were able to keep pace with inflation.